nomic/api-stories/README.md

 ### .expect([statusCode], [fn | jsonExpression]);
-* If using a custom fn, it must return true to pass, and return false or throw an exception to fail.
+* If using a custom fn, it must return true to pass, and return falsey or throw an exception to fail.
 * The default behavior for a json expression is to check that the response has *at least* the specified values, i.e. the expectation does not need to include all of the responses values
 * `$unordered`: Replace an [1,2,3] with {$unordered: [1, 2, 3]} if you do not care about the order of the result